 Languages use different systems for classifying nouns.
 Gender languages assign many — sometimes all — nouns to distinct sex-based categories, masculine and feminine.
 We construct a new data set, documenting this property for more than four thousand languages which together account for more than 99 percent of the world’s population.

-Ford School
+Policy Talks @ the Ford School

 A Livingston Award-winning journalist, a MacArthur Genius and anthropologist, and a U-M public policy expert will share the stories and findings behind immigration statistics and discuss the complexities, ramifications and human lives that are involved in clandestine migration.